Postgraduate Certificate in Fraud and Financial Crime

 The modules offered should provide a fundamental understanding of financial crime, as well as allowing you to explore contemporary issues in the field, integrity in financial services, and the interrelation between crime and financial innovation.

-Delivered through a series of face-to-face workshops at Coventry University’s London campus, by experienced academics from Coventry University alongside experts from Cifas, successful completion of this course will see you awarded a Postgraduate Certificate in Financial Crime.
+Delivered through online workshops by experienced academics from Coventry University alongside experts from Cifas, successful completion of this course will see you awarded a Postgraduate Certificate in Financial Crime.

 Course Module Details